CSchoel/arbitrary-but-fixed/_posts/2022-04-28-why-prime-numbers-for-hashing.md

 ---
 layout: post
 title: Why 31? — Explaining the use of prime numbers in Java hash functions
-description: >
-    Ever looked at default implementations of hash functions and wondered: Why prime numbers?
+description: 'Ever looked at default implementations of hash functions and wondered:
+  Why prime numbers?
 Why 31 specifically?
 And why do we multiply multiple times with the same prime number?
 If so, this post is for you.

+  '
 tags:
 - polynomial rolling hash
 - prime number
 - hash function
 - hash table
+date: 2022-04-28 21:02 +0200
 ---
 ## Prerequisites: What is a hash table?

 A hash table allows storing and retrieving values, which are identified by associated keys.